Learning image representations for anomaly detection: application to discovery of histological alterations in drug development: Introduction

 To evaluate the performance of our AD approach, we collected mice liver tissue samples exhibiting the features of Non-Alcoholic Fatty Liver Disease (NAFLD).
 We made this dataset along with a set of healthy liver tissue publicly available \citep{dataset}.
 The published tissue samples were stained with both H\&E and Masson's Trichrome and may be used as a benchmark dataset for anomaly detection in histopathological tissue.
-We provide a comparison with a sequence of state of the art methods for anomaly detection \citep{AkcayAB18, roth2022towards,abs-1909-11786,defard2021padim,WangHD021,GudovskiyIK22} that were implemented as a part of Anomalib benchmark \citep{abs-2202-08341web} and with an anomaly detector developed by \cite{ShvetsovaBFSD21} that has shown a strong performance on digital pathology and X-ray images.
-In addition, we provide an ablation study to show how different parts of our system influence the AD performance.
+We provide a comparison with a sequence of state of the art methods for anomaly detection \citep{AkcayAB18, roth2022towards,abs-1909-11786,defard2021padim,WangHD021,GudovskiyIK22} that were implemented as a part of Anomalib benchmark \citep{abs-2202-08341web} and with an anomaly detector developed by \cite{ShvetsovaBFSD21} that has shown a strong performance on digital pathology images.
+In addition, we compare the quality of our feature representations with the features obtained with self-supervised learning (SSL) methods \citep{voigt2023investigation}, both contrastive \citep{chen2020simclr} and non-contrastive \citep{chen2021exploring}.
+We also provide an ablation study to show how different parts of our system influence the AD performance.
 The comparative evaluation has shown that our approach outperforms all the other tested methods.
 Moreover, we show that our AD approach behaves similarly to approaches tailored for NAFLD quantification, an immunohistochemical staining and pathologist's assessment using NAFLD activity score (NAS).
 Recently, also deep leaning supervised classification methods were developed for NAS prediction \citep{heinemann2019deep}.

 The underlying motivation for this work is the ability to identify toxicological effects of candidate drugs at early pre-clinical development stages.
 Toxicological findings are a leading cause of high rates of drug attrition at pre-clinical phases, which is a major cost driver in drug development \citep{waring2015analysis}.
 We, therefore, test our AD system on a known case of a drug with known toxicological effects and show that we were able to detect and quantify tissue anomalies (degeneration, necrosis and vacuolation in liver tissue) caused by increasing dose of the drug.